 The depth profile protocol was followed and measurements were taken for dissolved oxygen.
 The data showed how the oxygen concentration changed throughout the water column.
-A concentration of 3.0 milligrams per liter is a general requirement for fish, so this graph shows there was enough oxygen to support fishes in the water down to 21 feet.
+A concentration of 3.0 milligrams per liter is a general requirement for fish, so this graph shows there was enough oxygen to support fishes in the water down about 25 feet, which was an improvement from last year.